-In statistics, the binomial distribution is a discrete probability distribution that only gives two possible results in an experiment either failure or success.
-For example, if we toss with a coin, there can only be two possible outcomes: tails or heads, and when taking any test, there can only be two outcomes: pass or fail.
-This distribution is called the binomial probability distribution.
+In statistics, the binomial distribution is a discrete probability distribution that only offers possible results in an test both failure or achievement. for example, if we toss with a coin, there can only be two viable outcomes: tails or heads, and whilst taking any take a look at, there can most effective be two consequences: bypass or fail.
+This distribution is referred to as the binomial possibility distribution.

 $$ P(x) = pr (1 − p) n−r . nCr $$